parasv24/LearnApp/README.md

 * Ruby version
 2.6.6

-Rest all the versions can be found ot through the gemfile
+Rest all the versions can be found out through the gemfile
 * Database creation
 If you want you can modify the database.yml and use any db of your preference and run all the migrations